-As school workloads grow and the challenges of college get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in South Carolina.
-Our program, which is specifically designed for students in grades 4-12, teaches valuable problem solving, critical thinking and life management skills that help kids more effectively manage their time and organize their schoolwork.
-You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
+Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in South Carolina.
+Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
+There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
 Contact your local Sylvan in South Carolina now to find out how we can equip your child for success.

-A solid foundation leads to success.
-That’s why our study skills program in South Carolina is designed to equip teens with vital skills and strategies that they can not only put to use right away in any grade, but that they can also carry with them into college and even into future careers.
-At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
-Find out how we can strengthen your child’s skillset so he or she can handle any challenge.
+A solid foundation is crucial for success.
+So our study skills program in South Carolina is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
+Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
+We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.

-- How to manage workloads and schedules better.
+- How to better manage time and workloads.

-- Strategies for short-term and long-term goal setting.
+- Strategies to set achievable short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

-- How to set personal expectations, track grades and make effective use of an academic calendar.
+- How to track grades and design an academic calendar.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.